huBioinfo/CytoCommunity/README.md

 #### Preparing the virtual environment

-1. Create a new conda environment using .yml file and activate it with:
+1. Create a new conda environment using .yml file and activate it:

 ```
 (base) conda env create -f environment_linux.yml
 (base) conda activate CytoCommunity
 ```
-2. Install R and package diceR via:
+2. Install R and the diceR package:

 ```
 (CytoCommunity) conda install R